akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### The King is here
+### “Long live Henry and Maude”

 The King’s retinue appeared around the bend—a dozen mounted knights, a cart with provisions, a cluster of servants.
 At their head rode Henry himself, on a great grey horse, his cloak dark against the pale sky.
 Beside him, on a white palfrey, sat Queen Matilda, her expression curious and warm.

 Beatrice had seen the King in his hall, seated, laughing.
 Seeing him now, riding toward her home, was different.
 He was not a king on a throne; he was a man on a horse, broad‑shouldered, watchful, taking in every detail of the lane, the cottages, the villagers who knelt.
 The Queen, too, looked about her with interest – at the flowers, the children, the smoke rising from the cottages.

 The children threw their flowers.
 The women curtsied and the men bowed, heads uncovered.
 The Reeve’s daughter called out, “God save the King and Queen!”
-The blacksmith bellowed, “Long live Harold and Maude!” – a nickname that had followed the royal couple since their wedding.
+The blacksmith bellowed, “Long live Henry and Maude!”.
 Henry grinned.
 Matilda inclined her head graciously.

 They reined in before the gate, where old Harold waited.
 Henry dismounted, then turned to help Matilda from her horse.
 For a moment the two old warriors – Henry and Harold – looked at each other across the path.
 Then Henry stepped forward and took Harold’s hand.